ralphou/data-analysis-operations/hisAlarm/README.md

 - `alarmCondition: ">300gal"`
 - `consecutiveRepeats: 15`

-Requires configuring `Settings / Email` with an SMTP server and account.
+The configuration screen includes a trend viewer to support tuning the settings of each alarm based on historical trends.

 Includes trio files with all required records, including app, view, templates, funcs and defs.
 A compiled pod is also available, tested with version 3.1.10.

+Requires configuring `Settings / Email` with an SMTP server and account.

 For automated alarming, a task needs to be configured to call `taskUpdateAlarms()` regularly, for example every 5 minutes.